Hedging with physical or cash settlement under transient multiplicative price impact

 \begin{remark} Consider the case when $\lambda$ is constant, i.e.~$f = \exp(\lambda \cdot)$.
 Then we simply have $\mathfrak{F}\equiv 0$ and the dynamics of $V^{\text{liq}}$ can be stated in a surprisingly simplified form, namely

 where $\calS_t = \calS(S_t, Y^\assetsProcess_t, \assetsProcess_t)$ has the dynamics \eqref{eq:dyn of calS}.
 As a consequence, the superhedging price (for the large investor) of an option with maturity $T$ and \emph{pure cash settlement} $H(S_T)$ is at least the small investor's price of $H$, in absence of the large trader, when the price process is $\baseS$ instead.
-Indeed, for each (bounded) superhedging strategy $\assetsProcess$ (by the large investor) with initial capital $v$ there exists $\PP^\assetsProcess \approx \PP$ (on $\F_T$) such that $\calS = S_{0-}\mathcal{E}(\sigma \widetilde{W})$ under $\PP^{\assetsProcess}$ for a $\PP^\assetsProcess$-Brownian motion $\widetilde{W}$.
+Indeed, for each (bounded) superhedging strategy $\assetsProcess$ (by the large investor) with initial capital $v$ there exists $\PP^\assetsProcess \sim \PP$ (on $\F_T$) such that $\calS = S_{0-}\mathcal{E}(\sigma \widetilde{W})$ under $\PP^{\assetsProcess}$ for a $\PP^\assetsProcess$-Brownian motion $\widetilde{W}$.
 Hence, $V^{\text{liq}}(\assetsProcess)$ is a $\PP^\assetsProcess$-martingale and thus $v \geq \EE^{\PP^{\assetsProcess}}[H(S_T)] = \EE^{\PP^{\assetsProcess}}[H(\calS_T)]$ (recall that $\assetsProcess_T = 0$, implying $S_T = \calS_T$).
 On the other hand, a Feynman-Kac argument shows that $\EE^{\PP^{\assetsProcess}}[H(\calS_T)]$ is just the classical Black-Scholes price for a small investor in a frictionless market with risky asset process $\baseS$.
 As $\assetsProcess$ was an arbitrary superhedging strategy with initial capital $v$, taking the infimum yields the claim.

 The above observation shows a notable difference to the model in \cite[Thm.~5.3]{BankBaum04}, where the price for the large investor would be typically smaller.
-This is mainly due to their specification of superhedging strategies, according to which a large trader can try to reduce at maturity the payoff of the option to a larger extend, by exploiting her price impact on the underlying at maturity.
-That means,~she can vary at maturity her risky asset position in order to minimize the payoff with less constraints, and immediately afterwards could unwind any residual at no additional cost (by absence of bid-ask spread).
-In contrast, our setup is more restrictive on such manipulative behavior by imposing as a constraint on the strategies that they have to replicate the physical delivery part exactly, i.e. after settlement the large trader has to hold a non-negative cash position without residual holdings in the risky asset.
+This is mainly due to a different specification of superhedging strategies with less stringent settlement constraints, according to which a large trader may be able to reduce at maturity the payoff of the option to a larger extend, by exploiting her price impact on the underlying at maturity.
+That means,~she can vary at maturity her risky asset position in order to minimize the payoff with less constraints, and immediately afterwards could unwind any residual risky asset position at no additional cost (by absence of bid-ask spread).
+In contrast, our setup is more restrictive by imposing as settlement constraint on the strategies that they have to replicate the physical delivery part exactly, i.e. after settlement the hedging strategy has to hold a non-negative cash position without residual holdings in the risky asset.